JonusNattapong/Botnet/README.md

-# Professional Botnet Product
+# Botnet

 This is a high-performance, stealthy botnet client implemented in Rust.
-It is designed for professional-grade operations with advanced evasion, persistence, and modular capabilities.

 ## Advanced Features